-STEP 2 IDENTIFY GOALS AND OBJECTIVES
+PARTICIPATION GOALS AND OBJECTIVES

-The strategy should include a section that describes what the municipality seeks to accomplish through the creation of the strategy.
-What types of measurable goals can be incorporated that will measure the success of public participation.
+The public participation plan (P3) should include a section that describes what the municipality seeks to accomplish through the creation of the plan.
 This allows all involved in the creation of the document to come to consensus on what successful public participation looks like.
-The following are examples of goals and objectives that should be incorporated that meets the needs of the community:
+The following are examples of goals and objectives of a P3:

 - Solicit public participation in each phase of the master planning process.
 Throughout the multiple phases of the master planning process, extensive participation components are and will continue to be incorporated to foster public participation.
 Proactive participation denotes early and continuous involvement in important policy or project decisions before they are finalized.
 There are many opportunities for the public to play a role in shaping short- and long-term needs, solutions and funding priorities.
 The earlier the public is involved in the process, the greater the opportunity to influence important land-use decisions. - Seek broad identification and representative involvement of all residents of the community.
 The diverse characteristics and needs of residents require different communication and outreach techniques. - Utilize effective and equitable avenues for distributing information and receiving comments.
 There are many techniques and mechanisms available to ensure that a diverse public is well-informed and able to play a role in the planning process.
 Recognizing that no single technique or mechanism will work in all cases, it is up to the municipality to consider the special communication needs of the public and use the best approaches to accomplish this objective. - Provide educational materials and design participation initiatives that will support and encourage effective participation.
 Effective participation in the decision-making process requires an understanding of land-use issues and the framework for making local investment decisions.
 Planning professionals and officials need to be well-versed in and employ visualization techniques that optimize public understanding of issues and concepts.
-Visualization techniques can be especially helpful with specific sites or areas of redevelopment.

-- Maintain and develop staff expertise in all aspects of participation.
-This includes techniques for bridging language, cultural and economic differences that affect participation; ways to convey issues and information in meaningful ways to various cultural groups; and means for ensuring equitable representation for all segments of the population and sectors of the economy. - Make documents from events accessible.
-This is key when it comes to transparency.
-Having results, notes, minutes or videos of events that took place should be made easily accessible. - Support and encourage continuous improvement in the methods used to meet the public need for information and involvement.
+Visualization techniques can be especially helpful with specific sites or areas of re-development. - Maintain and develop staff expertise in all aspects of participation.
+This includes techniques for bridging language, cultural and economic differences that affect participation; ways to convey issues and information in meaningful ways to various cultural groups; and means for ensuring equitable representation for all segments of the population and sectors of the economy. - Support and encourage continuous improvement in the methods used to meet the public need for information and involvement.
 Public information and involvement methods are continually evolving.
 The municipality is committed to seeking new and innovative ways to engage and keep the public involved throughout the process. - Record results of public engagement and recount these results back to the public.
 To properly capture the concerns, priorities and vision of the public, the municipality will develop a system to track the various techniques and mechanisms of public input.
-To maintain transparency and consistency, the municipality will develop a method for sharing public participation with the public. - Measuring success of public engagement.
-Creating measurable outcomes where possible and tying those to the evaluation section of the public participation strategy.
-This will help determine the best and most effective outreach a community may provide without exhausting available resources. - Assist applicants.
-Providing the ability assist an applicant to seek public input when needed.
+To maintain transparency and consistency, the municipality will develop a method for sharing public participation with the public.